jrpool/testaro-issues/README.md

 A `rule` is a requirement defined by a rule engine.

-When multiple rule engines define rules that require approximately the same thing, the rule engines may test differently and therefore report different results, so [it is advantageous to run an ensemble of rule engines](https://arxiv.org/abs/2304.07591) instead of only one, but it is also helpful to group their reports on similar rules so you can examine their results efficiently.
-This repository provides such grouping.
+[Rule engines differ substantially in what they test for](https://arxiv.org/abs/2304.07591).
+But there is also overlap: multiple rule engines defining similar rules.
+With overlap, the tests are usually not identical, so it is useful to collect the results from similar tests in one place so you can see what the rule engines agree and disagree on.
+This repository makes that possible by grouping similar rules into issues.

+This repository is a utility for applications using Testaro.
+They can use it to group the outputs of Testaro jobs for analysis and for presentation to users.

 ## Data